+sessions)

+1

+by what they think of themselves (intrinsic self-esteem)?
+Further, they

+discover positive identities that lead to intrinsic self-esteem, such as an I-can identity based on one's capacity and inner strength.
+This enables them to build

+confidence and

+self-esteem.

-2 Identity & Self-esteem 04 hrs In this topic, students engage with the question "who am I?"
-Classroom or on what basis they define themselves.
-Is their identity defined by what others think of them (extrinsic self-esteem) engagement or by what they think of themselves (intrinsic self-esteem)? (including Further, they discover positive identities that lead to intrinsic self- self-esteem, such as an I-can identity based on one's capacity discovery/ and inner strength.
-This enables them to build confidence and solutioning self-esteem. sessions) 3 Become a Creator of one's destiny 04 hrs Classroom U In a "victim stance", we see the career environment as full of engagement difficulties and hurdles.
-We feel powerless or blame our (including circumstances for not having many opportunities.
-This makes self- discovery/ us fearful of uncertainty and makes us settle for jobs where we solutioning remain mediocre.
-In this topic, students discover the "creator sessions) of destiny stance" to challenges and situations.
-This stance 566516116) frees them to try out new things, open up new possibilities, take on responsibility, and see the opportunity hidden in their environment.
-SECTION-B 4 Achieving Sustainable Success 04 hrs Classroom In this topic, students discover how to achieve sustainable engagement or lasting success, by building one's "engine of success", (including making them success- worthy.
-Where their focus shifts to self- discovery/ building one's "engine of success" rather than being on solutioning chasing the "fruits of success".
-This is important, because sessions) over a lifetime of work, all people go through ups and downs - where the fruits are not in their control.
+3 Become a Creator of one's destiny

+3 In a "victim stance", we see the career environment as full of difficulties and hurdles.
+We feel powerless or blame our circumstances for not having many opportunities.
+This makes us fearful of uncertainty and makes us settle for jobs wherewe remain mediocre.
+In this topic, students discover the "creator of destiny stance" to challenges and situations.
+This stance frees them to try out new things, open up new possibilities, take on responsibility, see the opportunity hidden in their environment.
+Classroom engagement (including

+SECTION-B

+4 Achieving Sustainable Success

+4 In this topic, students discover how to achieve sustainable or lasting success, by building one's "engine of success", making them success-worthy.
+Where their focus shifts to building one's "engine of success" rather than being on chasing the "fruits of success".
+This is important, because over a lifetime of work, all people go through ups and downs - where the fruits are not in their control.
 People who are focused on the fruits of success, fall prey to disappointment, loss in motivation, quitting too early, trying to find shortcuts - when fruits don't come.
 Whereas people focused on building their engine of success continue to contribute steadily, irrespective of whether fruits come or not.
-And with a strong engine of success, fruits come of not.
 And with a strong engine of success, fruits come to them in time.
+4 hrs Classroom engagement (including self- discovery/ solutioning sessions)